 Prior to joining Kilpatrick Townsend, Mr. Machleidt worked as an associate in the Seattle office of a national law firm.
 While there, he played a critical role in Bowman v.
 Monsanto Co., a pro bono patent case that reached the U.S. Supreme Court.
 He was the only associate to chair the Supreme Court oral argument.
 During law school, Mr. Machleidt served as a judicial extern for Judge Randall R. Rader of the U.S. Court of Appeals for the Federal Circuit.
 He was also a Comments and Articles Editor of the Pacific Rim Law & Policy Journal.

-Mr. Machleidt was recognized as a Washington “Rising Star” from 2012 to 2020 by Super Lawyers magazine.
-From 2011 to 2014, he received the Pro Bono Publico Service Commendation from the Board of Governors of the Washington State Bar Association.
-Mr. Machleidt actively participates in the Washington legal community and mentors at the University of Washington School of Law.
+Mr. Machleidt was recognized as a Washington “Rising Star” from 2012 to 2021 by Super Lawyers magazine.
+He was also recognized in 2022 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Litigation by The Best Lawyers in America®.
+From 2011 to 2014, Mr. Machleidt received the Pro Bono Publico Service Commendation from the Board of Governors of the Washington State Bar Association.
+He actively participates in the Washington legal community and mentors at the University of Washington School of Law.

 Mark A. Barry, M.D. v.
 Medtronic, Inc.